foxBMS/foxbms-2/docs/software/configuration/without-halcogen_how-to.rst

 ==========================================

 .. note::
-   A documentation of the tool |halcogen| can be found in :ref:`HALCOGEN_TOOL_DOCUMENTATION`, the Waf tool wrapper for this project in :ref:`WAF_TOOL_HALCOGEN` and information on configuring |halcogen| in the context of the toolchain of this project in :ref:`HAL_CONFIGURATION`.
+   A documentation of the tool |ti-halcogen| can be found in :ref:`HALCOGEN_TOOL_DOCUMENTATION`, the Waf tool wrapper for this project in :ref:`WAF_TOOL_HALCOGEN` and information on configuring |ti-halcogen| in the context of the toolchain of this project in :ref:`HAL_CONFIGURATION`.

 The following steps need to be applied:

 #.
-Removing the |halcogen| dependency in the compiler tool:
+Removing the |ti-halcogen| dependency in the compiler tool:

    - remove loading the the ``f_hcg`` tool in the ``configure`` step.
    - in the ``class search_swi(Task.Task)`` the class attribute ``after`` needs